-- 1. In III.B, only one course is required, to be chosen from either III.B.1 (Visual Arts) or III.B.2 (Music). - 2.
-Either IV.A.3 (Prerequisite Science- Chemistry) or IV.A.4 (Prerequisite Science- Physics) may be waived. - 3.
-IV.B.1 (Scientific Inquiry) is not required. - 4.
-IV.B.3 (Science and Society) is not required.
+- 1. Only one course is required for III.B, to be chosen from either III.B.1 (Visual Arts) or III.B.2 (Music). - Only two courses are required from IV.B (Science) and IV.C (Applications of Scientific and Mathematical Reasoning).
+The courses must come from separate subsections and one course must include a laboratory.